Last updated on February 15, 2024

 - International cuisines (Indian, Chinese, Mexican, Italian, etc.)

-What Not to Eat on a Keto Diet?
+What Not to Eat on Keto?

 It goes without saying – Foods Rich in Carbohydrates should be completely avoided.
 Additionally, limit foods and drinks with sugar content.